Ableton Push 3 Settings You Should Change Right Away

 Jul 23, 2025

-How to Open the Settings
+How Do You Open the Settings Menu on Push 3?

-Just tap the cog icon in the top right corner of the screen.
+Tap the cog icon in the top right corner of the screen.

 -